 - i.
 If the trainee wishes to formally challenge the Due Process decision, the trainee must inform the training director in writing of such a challenge within 5 business days of receipt of the training director's decision.
 When a challenge is made, the trainee must provide information supporting the trainee's position or concern. - ii.
-If the trainee disputes the senior psychologist's final decision, the trainee has the right to contact either APPIC (for the clinical psychology program) or APPCN (for the neuropsychology program).
+If the trainee wishes to appeal this decision, they can address the appeal in writing to the Vice President of Training. - iii.
+The trainee has the right to contact APPIC at any point to obtain support...